 - 1. Shoes shall be worn.
-Skate tennis shoes and bedroom slippers are unacceptable and not allowed. - 2.
-Clothing that exposes the entire shoulder, tube tops, spaghetti straps, or similar type of clothing may only be worn with a blouse or shirt.
+Skate tennis shoes and bedroom slippers are unacceptable and not allowed.
+Tennis shoes/athletic shoes are required to participate in physical education. - 2.
+Tube tops, spaghetti straps, or similar type of clothing may only be worn with a blouse or shirt.
 Clothing exposing the torso or the midriff, either front, back, or sides shall not be worn.
 Underwear shall not be visible.
 Clothing shall not expose the mid-chest area.

 Clothing not properly fastened or with tears that are indecent shall not be worn.
 Clothing traditionally designed as undergarments or sleepwear shall not be worn as outer garments.
 All pants and shorts shall be secured at the waist.
-Boys' shirts shall have sleeves.
-Miniskirts, mini dresses, and short shorts shall not be permitted.
 Hemlines shall be no shorter than fingertip length.
 In addition, when leggings are worn a top garment is required and shall be no shorter than fingertip length with relaxed shoulders.